 - Beliefs About Usefulness

 The more you feel that a class or assignment will be useful, the higher value you will place on completing the work for that class.
 If you do not recognize a use for the class, then you will find it difficult to motivate yourself.
 Each class you take should be useful to you in some way.
-Maybe it is simply because you have to take it for your major or it is a prerequisite for a class that you want to take.
+Maybe it is simply because you have to take it for your concentration or it is a prerequisite for a class that you want to take.
 Maybe you feel like you need to improve your writing skills.
 A writing intensive class will then have a higher value for you.
 If you identify the usefulness you will be more likely to motivate yourself.

 - Extrinsic Reasons